Oxford Patient Information Evening 2023 - The Lily Foundation

 “I found the event in Oxford fairly informative and some of the speakers in particular impressed me, it was so nice to see known people again.
 Although I have lived with the condition for years I learnt so much key knowledge”

-James, young adult mito patient
+James, young adult mitochondrial disease patient

-After an introduction from Oxford’s clinical lead, Dr Victoria Nesbitt, there followed a presentation from genetic counsellor Jo Lowndes on reproductive options for mito patients, before Claire Blair, the highly specialised Speech and Language Therapist for the team, spoke about dysphagia and dysarthria (problems with speech and swallowing) associated with mitochondrial disease.
+After an introduction from Oxford’s clinical lead, Dr Victoria Nesbitt, there followed a presentation from genetic counsellor Jo Lowndes on reproductive options for mitochondrial disease patients, before Claire Blair, the highly specialised Speech and Language Therapist for the team, spoke about dysphagia and dysarthria (problems with speech and swallowing) associated with mitochondrial disease.
 During the break, attendees enjoyed mingling and chatting whilst helping themselves to a delicious buffet courtesy of The Lily Foundation.

 Katie rounded off the evening with a presentation on Lily’s three-point mission and the support services the charity currently offers, then the evening closed with a Q&A session.
 All in all, the event was a resounding success, offering an informal atmosphere where attendees could relax, socialise and share stories, something that will hopefully lead to better peer support and, most importantly, long-lasting friendships.